Skip to Main Content

 But... stay flexible

 man breakdancing The information here represents a perfect scenario.
 In practice, however, there is variation: a supervision might be rescheduled or a book that you wanted to read might be on loan, or you might not have achieved as much as you wanted to that day.
+The tips we have offered here also might not suit how you like to manage your time and that is absolutely fine.
+Time management is subjective to each individual.

 If you have a lot of unscheduled time, you can complete tasks according to how motivated you feel.
 In fact, varying your routine and doing something spontaneous might help you return to your work with renewed interest.